minodisk/bigquery-runner/README.md

 }
 ```

-### When set the output destination to the Log window:
+### When set the output destination to the log window:

 To avoid long horizontal tables from being broken, add the following settings to settings.json.